 Being not-for-profit means we can continually invest in upgrading our environment and recruit the best teachers.

 The school is owned by the Alice Smith Schools Association (ASSA), which is a not-for-profit educational foundation registered in Malaysia.
-It was setup to ‘carry on schools for children in the Federation of Malaya (Malaysia)’.
-Its purpose now is the same as it was at inception: to provide a British education in an international context, focusing on high academic standards, essential life skills and a sense of responsibility to the community.
+Our purpose now is the same as it was at inception: to provide a British education in an international context, focusing on high academic standards, essential life skills and a sense of responsibility to the community.

 All parents and guardians of children enrolled at the Alice Smith School are members of ASSA and are entitled to participate in the election of parent governors and attend the ASSA Annual General Meeting.